scheme-requests-for-implementation/srfi-123/srfi-123.md

 Record types not defined with the `define-record-type` exported by this library won't work with `ref`, `ref*`, or their setters.

+This problem does not apply to implementations supporting inspection of records and record types.

 Implementation
 --------------